The Ultimate Guide to Income Share Agreements

 What does this mean for me as a student?

 The best part of the ISA is that you are not responsible for up-front tuition costs (some ISAs also cover other expenses such as room, board, and even other living expenses).
-Because ISAs flip the education financing model (you are essentially being paid, as opposed to paying the school), the school has a vested interest in recouping their investment.
+Because ISAs flip the education financing model, the school has a vested interest in recouping their investment.
 This means that they will be very motivated to help you find a good, well-paying job after college.
 We are a fan of the ISA model because it puts the onus on the institution to help you connect with post-graduate employment opportunities.
+Otherwise, the institution will not get paid back!

 What happens if I don’t find a job?
 How will I pay back the ISA?

-That’s a good question.
 Most ISAs will have a minimum salary that you have to hit before you are responsible for repayment (something like $50,000 or so).
 If you are not making that amount of money, you will not be responsible for paying back a percentage of your salary.
-However, every Income Share Agreement is going to be different, so we always recommend reviewing the fine-print.
+However, every Income Share Agreement is going to be different, so we always recommend reviewing the fine print.

 What if I make a lot of money coming out of college?
 Is it possible to “overpay” for the ISA?